plstcharles/thelper/docs/src/user-guide.rst

 The ``checkpoints`` folder contains the binary files pickled by PyTorch that store all training data required to resume a session.
 These files are automatically saved at the end of each epoch during a training session.
-The checkpoints are named using the ``ckpt.XXXX.YYYYY-ZZZZZZ-ZZZZZZ.pth`` template, where ``XXXX`` is the epoch index (0-based), ``YYYYY`` is the platform or hostname, and ``ZZZZZZ-ZZZZZZ`` defines the date and time of their creation (in YYYYMMDD-HHMMSS format).
-All checkpoints will use this template except for the ``best`` checkpoint that may be created in monitored training sessions.
+The checkpoints are named using the ``ckpt.XXXX.YYYYY-ZZZZZZ-ZZZZZZ.pth`` convention, where ``XXXX`` is the epoch index (0-based), ``YYYYY`` is the platform or hostname, and ``ZZZZZZ-ZZZZZZ`` defines the date and time of their creation (in YYYYMMDD-HHMMSS format).
+All checkpoints created by the framework will use this naming convention except for the ``best`` checkpoint that might be created in monitored training sessions (for early stopping and final evaluation).
 In this case, it will simply be named ``ckpt.best.pth``.
 Its content is the same as other checkpoints however, and it is actually just a copy of the corresponding "best" checkpoint in the same directory.

 Checkpoints can be opened directly using ``torch.load()``.
-Their content is a dictionary with the following fields:
+They contain a dictionary with the following
+fields:

   - ``name`` : the name of the training session
   - ``epoch`` : the epoch index (0-based) at the end of which the checkpoint was saved